waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **unseen**: A tile that has not yet been explored.
 Its properties are unknown until visited.

 # Object Mechanics
-- **TEACHER / LASS / BIRD**: These objects are impassable and function as walls.
+- **TEACHER / LASS / BIRD / OFFICER / YOUNGSTER**: These NPC objects are impassable and function as walls.
 - **FRUIT_TREE**: An impassable, interactable object.
 Gives one BERRY item (like PRZCUREBERRY) when interacted with for the first time.
 Subsequent interactions yield nothing.

 # NPC Dialogue